finbourne/scheduler-sdk-java/sdk/docs/ImagesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ImagesApi apiInstance = apiFactory.build(ImagesApi.class);

         ImagesApi apiInstance = ApiFactoryBuilder.build(fileName).build(ImagesApi.class);
         String name = "name_example"; // String | The name and tag of the image of the image.
 Format \"ExampleImageName:latest\" try {
+            // uncomment the below to set overrides at the request level
+            // File result = apiInstance.downloadImage(name).execute(opts);

             File result = apiInstance.downloadImage(name).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {